Willyb15/Data-Science-Python/Week1/day1-git_unix/intro_unix_lec.md

 1.) `pwd` is fairly straightforward, but in talking about pathnames it's important to talk about the Unix filesystem tree and to make the distinction between absolute and relative pathnames.
-In a Unix-based operating system, files are ogranized in a tree-like pattern.
+In a Unix-based operating system, files are organized in a tree-like pattern.
 The top directory in a filesystem is called the *root directory*, which contains files as well as subdirectories, which contain more files and subdirectories, and so on.
-If we're to look at the file structure of the repository for this class, we might see something like this:
+If we were to look at the file structure of the repository for this class, we might see something like this:

 ![folder_filestructure](imgs/unix_tree.png)

-Note that the terms directory and subdirectory are synonymous with a folder.
+Note that the terms directory and subdirectory are synonymous with the term folder.
+Also note that this picture above was taken when most of the folders were only populated with README.md files, which is why that's all you see in each one of the weekly folders.

 When discussing the pathname of a file or subdirectory, we need to note whether it is an absolute path or a relative path: